 If you would like to learn more about this beautiful viewpoint called Fuorcla Surlej, read our article: Fuorcla Surlej: One of Engadin’s Most Beautiful Viewpoints.

-3. Stroll around St. Moritz village for shopping
+3. Stroll and Shop in St. Moritz Village

 St. Moritz is a small, quaint town in Switzerland with many great restaurants and shops to explore.

 If you are looking for a place to shop, stroll around St. Moritz village.
 There is something here for everyone!
 Whether you are in the mood to spend money or just window-shopping, this little village has it all.

 You can find boutiques selling clothing and accessories, souvenir shops selling Swiss products like cuckoo clocks and chocolate bars, art galleries with paintings of landscapes from Switzerland’s famous mountains, and jewelry stores displaying necklaces made out of gold or silver that come in many different shapes and sizes.
 Most boutiques are either clothing or jewelry boutiques.